CURRENT AND RECENT Media, Exhibitions, Installations and Residencies

 Susan Hoffman Fishman, Jordan River Desertification, DETAIL, satellite images, cyanotype and acrylic on paper, 11.5” x 60,” 2023.

-Imagining Water: Myth, Ritual and a Changing Planet by Susan Hoffman Fishman published in Image Journal, Number 120, Spring, 2024
+Imagining Water: Myth, Ritual and a Changing Planet, article by Susan Hoffman Fishman published in Image Journal, Number 120, Spring, 2024

 13 images from the series In the Beginning There Was Only Water (2019 - 2020) published in the Netherlands in a book by the group, Writers for Justice (Schrijvers voor Gerechtigheid) on climate justice and climate change.